 What Causes Low Testosterone in Men?

-While this is common and completely natural, some people experience a larger decrease in this important hormone than others.
-When men have lower testosterone than what is considered normal for their age group, they are diagnosed with what is called Testosterone Deficiency Syndrome (TD).
+While this is common and completely natural, some people experience a larger decrease in this hormone than others.
+When men have lower testosterone than what is considered normal for their age group, they are diagnosed with Testosterone Deficiency Syndrome (TD).
+If that age-related dip is dragging down your energy, mood, or sex drive, our physician-guided testosterone replacement therapy program is designed to bring levels back into a healthy range.

 So what does low T mean for those who have it?